Conditions of Financial Aid Offer

 - You may obtain copies of the college’s refund policies and the Financial Aid Return of Title IV funds and other repayment policies upon request.

 - If you withdraw and do not complete any credits, you might owe a repayment of aid and or/tuition.
 You agree to repay all funds owed.
 You understand that the balance due may be referred to a collection agency and you agree to pay all related costs with the collection process.

 - If you owe a repayment of any type to another institution of higher education, you will not be awarded financial aid at Shoreline.
 You must first repay in full or make satisfactory repayment arrangements to repay and provide documentation of the repayment/resolution to be eligible for aid at Shoreline.

-- If you deliberately falsify, misrepresent, or fail to fully disclose all requested data on the financial aid application forms, you will be denied aid or owe a repayment for any aid disbursed.
-If you have already received money based on falsified information, you will be referred to the Department of Education Investigation Division for possible criminal prosecution.
+- If you deliberately falsify, misrepresent, or fail to fully disclose all requested data on the financial aid application forms, you are denied aid or you owe a repayment for any aid disbursed.
+If you have already received money based on falsified information, you are referred to the Department of Education Investigation Division for possible criminal prosecution.